 With technological disruption all around us, it’s a wonder more insurance companies aren’t readying themselves for an assault—or at least some stiff competition.
 The reality is that innovation is painful.
 I was part of the disruptive technology scene that occurred in wealth management over a decade ago and I can attest to the challenges and benefits of technology disrupting a highly regulated industry.
 However, as my business partner, Michael Babikian reminds me, life insurance is a bit different.
 It requires upending decades upon decades (centuries, in some cases) of processes and redefining a deep-rooted business model.
-It means overhauling complex infrastructure or investing in an external solution.To add to the reticence facing these changes, the threat of disruption is ever on the horizon.
+It means overhauling complex infrastructure or investing in an external solution.To add to the reticence facing these changes, the threat of disruption in the insurance industry is ever on the horizon.
 After all, the life insurance industry is among the most difficult to penetrate for a few reasons.

 - Complexity of regulation: It’s challenging for even industry veterans to put products on the market.